-5.1 Context of fast
+5.1.
+Context of Fast

-The increasing dominance of 'fast fashion' in the current commercial context, results in a fast-moving market full of products designed to be cheap and economically efficient in production.
+The increasing dominance of "fast fashion" in the current commercial context, results in a fastmoving market full of products designed to be cheap and economically efficient in production.
 This in turn results in the use of low-cost materials and labour, short lead times and high volume production systems.
 The consumer often places little value on these seemingly expendable items, buying in bulk and discarding quickly.
 A key insight from the 2017 Ellen MacArthur Foundation report showed a trend towards the increased volume of clothing sales and the corresponding decline in clothing utilisation (or longevity).
 Namely, more items worn fewer times before disposal.

 This is the total antithesis of the aim of the sustainable design movement in fashion and it seems that a link between fast fashion and sustainable development would be impossible.
 But something exciting is happening in the materials recovery space.
-We are beginning to see the emergence of some truly spectacular leaps in technology towards full 'fibre to fibre' recycling.
-There are many technologies in development which can handle a supply of mixed fibre waste which is the reality of most postconsumer waste streams.
-This may allow us to think of longevity in a very different way, from a materials at resource level (material longevity), and not only through product longevity.
+We are beginning to see the emergence of some truly spectacular leaps in technology towards full "fibre to fibre" recycling.
+There are many technologies in development which can handle a supply of mixed fibre waste which is the reality of most post-consumer waste streams.
+This may allow us to think of longevity in a very different way, from a materials perspective: longevity could be enabled through the recovery and reuse of materials at resource level (material longevity), and not only through product longevity.

 These technologies are emerging and not yet at commercial full-scale but as progress gathers momentum we can begin to imagine the potential.
-Some garments may come to resemble marble; Precious Waste (Netherlands) by designer Michelle Baggerman was a project that created a new material by spinning used plastic bags and weaving a cloth, the end of their useful life sooner others, but if reduced impacts in the production or recovery stages (as compared to virgin production) can show an overall reduction in 'cost per wear', then this may be equally beneficial in the long-term.
+Some garments may come to the end of their useful life sooner others, but if reduced impacts in the production or recovery stages (as compared to virgin production) can show an overall reduction in "cost per wear", then this may be equally beneficial in the long-term.

-In this chapter we review the approaches & technologies which may point us towards a reconsidering or reshaping of the mass-fashion market and even a positive assessment of those garments which are unable to utilise a 'slow approach'.
+In this section we review the approaches & technologies which may point us towards a reconsidering or reshaping of the mass-fashion market and even a positive assessment of those garments which are unable to utilise a "slow approach".
 The reality is that not all garment archetypes can aspire to this.

-5.2 Advances in material recovery;
+5.2.
+Advances in Material Recovery